Organwolf/100-days-of-code/log.md

 ### Day 61: May 2, 2020

-**Today's Progress**: Worked with Route from react-router-dom as well as added some functionallity to my zsh terminal.
+**Today's Progress**: Worked with the **Route** component from react-router-dom and moreover I added some functionality to my zsh terminal.

 **Thoughts**: I actually feel more comfortable with Routes.
 I'd used them before in other projects.
 I'd even used/created/copied from StackOverflow some ProtectedRoute code similar to the code I wrote today.
 Difference is that I understand (most) of what I'm doing now.